- By-laws of the Board of Trustees

 III.
 Scheduling and Reservations.

-The main Meeting Room is available during regular library hours as well as during hours that the Library is closed.
 The Activity Room is available only during the Library’s open hours.
-Groups using the Meeting Room when the Library is closed are responsible for obtaining and signing for the key and instructions during the Library’s normal operating hours.
-The key must be returned, with the Meeting Room Use form, by the close of business the day following use.
+Groups using the Activities Room are required to complete a Meeting Room Reservation Form to reserve the room, as well as a Meeting Room Attendance Form for each use.
 Requests to reserve meeting space are on a first-come, first-served basis.
 Each request is reviewed to determine meeting room availability, equipment needs, and compliance with library policy.
 Requests that are received later than on the Wednesday prior to the week of the event may not be processed in time for the event.
 All requests must be made through the Library Director or a staff person designated by the Director.

 Reservations will be accepted for only two events at a time, for a maximum of two events per month.
 Exceptions to these restrictions may be allowed by the Trustees, provided that they determine that such advance reservations or additional usage will not interfere with the precedence of regular library service over other activities or otherwise conflict with the purposes of this policy set out in Part II above.
 In the event that an exception is granted for an ongoing period, the requestor will be notified of this decision.
 The exception will be granted for a period of 12 months, after which time a new request must be submitted in writing.